Candice Stowe: Storylines

 Candice first appeared as Sarah Platt's (Tina O'Brien) best friend from school.
-Candice was one of the first people Sarah told of her pregnancy.
+Candice was one of the first people Sarah told about her pregnancy.
 When people at their school start to tease Sarah about her weight gain, Candice tries to help by telling that them that she is pregnant, which leads to everyone finding out about it.
 Sarah is initially upset but later forgives her.
 While many of Sarah's friends turned against her, Candice sticks by her throughout the pregnancy and birth of her daughter Bethany, and becomes Bethany's godmother.

 Her mother did not approve of Sarah when she became pregnant and called her a bad influence on her daughter, but it was later revealed that Candice was the bad influence on Sarah.
 Candice and her mother's relationship broke down when Candice's mother would not believe that she was being sexually harassed by her mother's boyfriend.
 Sarah's grandmother, Audrey Roberts (Sue Nicholls), soon took pity on Candice and she moved into the salon flat.
 Candice then went on to work as a trainee hairdresser in Audrey's salon.

-Candice dated Todd Grimshaw (Bruno Langley), but he broke up with her after discovering that she had slept with Jason Grimshaw (Ryan Thomas), his older half brother.
-When promising footballer Warren Baldwin (Danny Young) arrived in Weatherfield she dreamed of fame and soon got together with him.
+Candice dated Todd Grimshaw (Bruno Langley), but he broke up with her after discovering that she had slept with his brother Jason Grimshaw (Ryan Thomas).
+When promising footballer Warren Baldwin (Danny Young) arrived in Weatherfield, she dreamed of fame and soon got together with him.
 But he later ended their relationship when he left to play for a Spanish team.
 Candice also dated Darren Michaels (Nicholas Zabel) and Adam Barlow (Sam Robertson), but later dumped him via a letter as she left the street when Status Quo offered her a job as a stylist.